Policy last updated

 Discuss the profile report and School Resource Notification

 It is the responsibility of the principal (or nominee) to reconvene the Student Support Group (SSG) to discuss the profile report and School Resource Notification and incorporate any learnings into the student’s Individual Education Plan (IEP).
 This may be done at the next regularly scheduled SSG meeting, or before.
 Efforts should be made to hold the meetings as soon as possible after the profile report is provided to the parent.
-The revised IEP should be discussed with the student’s teacher(s) to ensure that they are aware of any changes and the support needs required to enable the student to meet their learning goal(s).
+The revised IEP should be discussed with the student’s teacher(s) to ensure that they are aware of any changes.

-Schools can decide with parent/carer(s) if the profile report will be provided to other people, for example, allied health professionals or education support staff.
+Schools can decide with parents/carers if the profile report will be provided to other people, for example, allied health professionals or education support staff.

-Once the profile has been finalised, the SSG will have a key role in working with the principal or principal’s nominee on the educational program for the student and the nature of the additional resources required to support the program, including those identified through the profile.
+The SSG will continue to have a key role in working with the principal or principal’s nominee on the educational program for the student and the nature of the additional resources required to support the program, including those identified through the profile.
 The SSG may consider how the resources could best be used, however, it is the principal’s role to make decisions about resource allocation.

 It is important that the SSG consider specific, targeted evidence-based strategies that will have lasting and long-term benefits for the student, as well as building the capacity of the school to provide an effective, inclusive curriculum for students with additional learning needs.